-Mr Bohm does not meet the definition of an independent Director as he is a Director of Flagstaff Minerals Limited, which is a substantial shareholder of the Company.
+Mr Bohm is a Non-Executive Chair of the Company and was appointed on 11 December 2020.
+He does not meet the definition of an independent Director as he is a Director of Flagstaff Minerals Limited, which is a substantial shareholder of the Company.